-Following the national apology by former prime minister Julia Gillard on 21 March 2013, the National Archives has established a project team to deliver a website, exhibition and education program that meets the objectives of:
+Following the national apology by former Prime Minister Julia Gillard on 21 March 2013, the National Archives established a project team to deliver a website, exhibition and education program that meets the objectives of:

 In working on these developments, the Archives is conscious of the personal and emotional nature of these experiences, which former Prime Minister Julia Gillard described as having contributed to 'a lifelong legacy of pain and suffering' for many Australians.
 We want to ensure what is created reflects the diversity of experiences in a respectful manner.

 If you would like to contribute to the project or receive updates about it, we ask you to submit a mailing list form.
 Your contribution will help the Archives in preparing the new website and exhibition.

 You do not need to complete this form if you have already submitted an expression of interest via this site or if you have sent us a mailing list form by post.